RomainDereu/Romagnetics_FS-404/README.md

 All CC values can be played as well.

 ## Toggle
-Based on the value of the base note, toggle between Previous, Next, Repeat, Reset and Kill Switch in either MIDI Mode A or B with or without Looping.
+Based on the value of the base note, toggle between Previous, Next, Repeat, Reset, and Kill Switch in either MIDI Mode A or B with or without Looping.

 ![Pedal](/04_Other/Readme_pictures/Pedal.jpg)